Important updates about:

 - Faculty selecting this option will be responsible for submitting a detailed contingency plan for remote or hybrid instruction to their academic dean

-- Light hybrid: Students can expect up to six in-person meetings/semester with the rest of the course content delivered remotely (may be asynchronous, synchronous or a blend)
+- Light hybrid: Students can expect up to six in-person meetings per semester with the rest of the course content delivered remotely (may be asynchronous, synchronous or a blend)

-- Heavy hybrid: Students can expect seven or more in-person meetings/semester with the rest of the course content delivered remotely (may be asynchronous, synchronous or a blend)
+- Heavy hybrid: Students can expect seven or more in-person meetings per semester with the rest of the course content delivered remotely (may be asynchronous, synchronous or a blend)

-- Entirely remote instruction (may be asynchronous, synchronous or a blend)
+- Fully (entirely) remote (may be asynchronous, synchronous or a blend)

 - For classes where there are open seats: changes may be made directly through myRider.